TimDaub/hetzner-cloud-deploy-server-action/README.md

 By setting your DNS A-record to a floating IP and adding its ID as an input, you can hence make your launched server predictably-addressable.

+Be aware that the floating IP needs to be in the same location as the server.
+To achieve this, use the additional parameter `server-location`.

 Specifically, working with floating IPs can get a bit messy.
 Here's an example configuration.